JoshC96/laravel-test/approach.md

 3.

 Seed the DB using faker
-`php artisan make:seeder LeadSeeder`
-`php artisan make:seeder AddressSeeder`
+`php artisan make:seeder LeadSeeder` // We only need 1 seeder because it's a 1 to 1 relationship and we can seed addresses in the lead seeder.

 Key point: "Each Lead should have one Address established by a One-to-One relationship"

 Run seed queries
 `php artisan db:seed --class=LeadSeeder`
-`php artisan db:seed --class=AddressSeeder`

 4.